 It’s the most wonderful time of the year at Walt Disney World, and that means Mickey’s Very Merry Christmas Party is back for the 2023 season.

-We were there for the first 2 Christmas parties of 2022 and plan to do the same in 2023, and we wanted to share our thoughts on whether we think it is worth it or not, plus go over a touring strategy for the evening.
+We were there for the first 2 Christmas parties of 2023, and we wanted to share our thoughts on whether we think it is worth it or not, plus go over a touring strategy for the evening.

 Before we get too far into our thoughts (including whether or not we think it is worth the big price tag!), let’s first take a look at what exactly Mickey’s Very Merry Christmas Party (MVMCP) is.

 If you are familiar with the parties, feel free to skip down, but if you are new to Walt Disney World planning (or if you’ve only been going for a couple of years), I’d recommend that you keep reading to get caught up to speed.